brendobrendo/monkey_kingdom/README.md

 # Monkey Social Simulation Game

 ## Overview
 This project is a **high-level simulation game** that models how **monkeys develop social capital, gain access to resources, and navigate intra- and inter-tribal dynamics**.
-Instead of direct interactivity, the game provides **a structured dashboard with exportable data** for analysis and storytelling.

 ## Core Features